 The elliptical machine is one of the favorite machines for exercise and cardio.
-With more people working out at home than ever before, people are looking to buy an elliptical for doing cardio at home.
+In 2021, with more people working out at home than ever before, people are looking to buy an elliptical for doing cardio at home.
 Unfortunately, not everybody’s got a big house or a dedicated home gym.

 Our aim was to find the best compact elliptical machines that you can fit even in small spaces.

 To be honest, when reviewing these ellipticals, we were quite surprised by the small footprint these ellipticals have.